-Core Curriculum Area Quality, Currency, and Availability of Textbooks and Instructional Materials Percent of Pupils Who Lack Their Own Assigned Textbooks and Instructional Materials Reading/Language Arts Per the California Department of Education schedule, all textbooks are replaced every seven years.
-Reading/Language Arts materials were adopted in 2002-03.
-There is one textbook available per student 0 Mathematics Mathematics textbooks were adopted in 2001-02.
+Core Curriculum Area Quality, Currency, and Availability of Textbooks and Instructional Materials Percent of Pupils Who Lack Their Own Assigned Textbooks and Instructional Materials Reading/Language Arts All students currently have access to a textbook at school, but not all students have a textbook to take home.
+To remedy this situation, the Anaheim Union High School District is currently going through the textbook adoption process.
+All students will have textbooks by 2009/10.
+27% Mathematics Mathematics textbooks were adopted in 2001-02.
 Course appropriate, standards-based textbooks were chosen for each mathematics course.
 There is one textbook available per student.
 School staff will begin the selection process for new standards-based texts in 2007-08.
-0 Science Science textbooks were adopted in 2001-02.
+0% Science Science textbooks were adopted in 2001-02.
 There is one textbook available per student.
-0 History-Social Science History/Social science textbooks were adopted in 2005-06.
+0% History-Social Science History/Social science textbooks were adopted in 2005-06.
 There is one textbook available per student.
-0 Foreign Language Foreign language textbooks were adopted in 2003-04.
+0% Foreign Language Foreign language textbooks were adopted in 2003-04.
 There is one textbook available per student.
-0 Health Health textbooks were adopted in 2004-05.
+0% Health Health textbooks were adopted in 2004-05.
 There is one textbook available per student.
-0 Science Laboratory Equipment (grades 9-12) NA NA
+0%